 But for vast numbers of authors who for one reason or another take on their own formatting, the time invested can be substantial.

-You can spend days setting up page sizes, experimenting with fonts, making sure your pages look the way they’re supposed to.
+You can spend days setting up book sizes, experimenting with fonts, making sure your pages look the way they’re supposed to.

 But even then, if you’re planning on print books and ebooks, your workflow might look something like this: